 She raises an eyebrow, gaze passing over the ravages he left of his lunch, the conquered wings and the newly-clean tub of sauce.
 "Wow.
 That... that has to be some kind of talent."

 "Well, you know," he says.
 "First meal of the day," life, "and all that."

 She gives him a chiding look.
 "You shouldn't overdo it, you know.
 You're probably about to explode."

 "Oh no," he's quick to reassure her, patting his belly.
 "Trust me, plenty more room here."

 Beth laughs, shaking her head, and takes out her writing pad because she's a doll.
-"Well then, let's work on that then, shall we?
-Anything else you might like?" she asks, pushing an auburn strand behind her ear.
+"All right, well.
+I'm almost afraid to ask, but is there anything else you might like?" she asks, pushing an auburn strand behind her ear.
 "Coffee, dessert maybe?"

 Oh God.
 "What do you have?"

 "Chocolate mousse, fruit bowl, strawberry shortcake... but you don't want any of those."